 The geopolitical and macroeconomic uncertainties accompanying the above-mentioned aspects require a high degree of discretionary assessments and assumptions with regard to their future development and impact on the single-entity financial statements of KSB SE & Co.
 KGaA.
-Possible adverse effects on the procurement markets and supply chains, in particular, are therefore of material significance to KSB SE & Co.
-KGaA.
-The duration of the war in Ukraine and possible escalation of the conflict are decisive with regard to future repercussions for KSB SE & Co.
+The duration and possible escalation of conflicts are decisive with regard to future repercussions for KSB SE & Co.
 KGaA.